10 Most Likely Asked ORACLE DBA Interview Questions And Answers

 $98,122 per year is the average salary of a Database Administrator in the United States, says Indeed.com.

-An entry-level Oracle Database Administrator (DBA) with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of ₹280,188.
+An entry-level Oracle Database Administrator (DBA) with less than 1 year of experience can expect to earn an average total compensation (including tips, bonus, and overtime pay) of ₹280,188.
 An early career Oracle Database Administrator (DBA) with 1-4 years of experience earns an average total compensation of ₹426,638 (Source: Payscale.com)

 1: You as a DBA just gathered the statistics on schema A. Schema A has 1500 tables.
 You want to know the name of the table with the highest number of records without running a count on each.
 How do you do this?